“True philosophy entails relearning to see the world anew.”

 Minds and Machines – Summer 2023, In Person.

 A survey of dominant theories of the conscious mind, ranging from substance dualism, logical behaviourism, brain reductionism, computational functionalism, property dualism, epiphenomenalism, eliminative materialism, 4E (embodied, embedded, extended, enactive) cognitive science, and phenomenological philosophy of mind.
-The course brought into dialogue phenomenological ways of formulating and addressing the problem of consciousness with those found in the Analytic tradition.
+The course brought into dialogue phenomenological approaches to formulating and addressing the problem of consciousness (centered around Husserl’s so-called “paradox of subjectivity”) with those found in the Analytic tradition (centered around Chalmers’ hard problem of consciousness).
 Moreover, it assessed how adopting each of the above theories influences how we think about the possibility of artificial consciousness and how we assess the prospects of a scientific explanation of conscious experience.

 At Camosun College: